Volume 1, Issue 2, Summer 2013, Page 27-53

 Mosul Journal of Nursing,

-A purposive (non probability) sample is selected for the study which includes (44) school; (22) private and (22) public of Kirkuk Education Directorate.
+A purposive (nonprobability) sample is selected for the study which includes (44) school; (22) private and (22) public of Kirkuk Education Directorate.
 Data are analyzed through the application the approaches of descriptive statistical data analysis and inferential statistical data analysis ones.
-Results: The findings of the study present that the overall evaluation depicts significant difference between public and private schools' physical environment standardized features.
-Conclusion: The overall evaluation presents significant difference between public and private schools' physical environment standardized features.
-Key words: public and private Schools, physical environment, Kirkuk city
+Results: The findings of the study present that the overall evaluation depicts the significant difference between public and private schools' physical environment standardized features.
+Conclusion: The overall evaluation presents a significant difference between public and private schools' physical environment standardized features.
+Keywords: public and private schools, physical environment, Kirkuk city

 Evaluation of Staff Variable as Component of Quality Improvement for Maternal and Child Health Promotion in Baghdad City’s